Barbados

 Cost:

 Carnet issuance fees apply in the country of origin.
-Local handling fees may also apply.
+Local handling fees, customs broker fees, freight costs, inspection fees, or administrative charges may apply depending on the shipment and import route.

 General Overview: